bkramesh64/jgesche.github.io/_pages/about.md

 layout: archive
 permalink: /about/
 last_modified_at: 2018-01-10T11:22:24-05:00
+author_profile: true
 toc: true
 ---

 My name is Julian Gesche from Düsseldorf, Germany.
 Recently I finished my graduate studies at the Technische Universität Darmstadt in Mechanical and Process Engineering.
 I am passionate about programming, kitesurfing, aviation and traveling.

-During high school, I studied one year abroad in New Zealand.
+In high school, I studied one year abroad in New Zealand.
 There, I had the opportunity to get my pilots license.
 The practical flying experiences were an excellent foundation for my undergraduate studies in mechanical and aerospace engineering at the Technische Universität Darmstadt.
 I focused on aerodynamics and jet propulsion and wrote my Bachelor thesis about computational fluid dynamics.
 I used the CFD open source toolbox OpenFOAM to simulate the manipulation of leading-edge vortex detachment by means of plasma actuation.

  During a year abroad at the University of Illinois at Urbana-Champaign, I shifted my focus to control systems engineering.
 We developed in a small team under the supervision of Prof. M. Selig a simulation environment for unmanned air vehicle in MATLAB.
 This project sparked my interest in software development.
 I started learning Python in my free time and worked several side projects.